keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 ## `preload` with `crossorigin`

-Cross-origin calls are everywhere and luckily the preload specs support them: you can make a preload request cross-origin by providing the [`crossorigin` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content#Cross-origin_fetches).
+Cross-origin calls are everywhere and luckily the preload specs supports them: you can make a preload request cross-origin by providing the [`crossorigin` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content#Cross-origin_fetches).

 The [`crossorigin` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/crossorigin) is common for loading remote fonts.

+Available options here are:

-My options here are the default `anonymous` value or `use-credentials`.
+- the default `anonymous` value
+- `use-credentials`.

-Let say I put `use-credentials` (I also tried with `anonymous` if you want to konw) so we have:
+Let say I put `use-credentials` (I also tried with `anonymous` if you want to know) so we have:

 ```html{6,13}
 <link